 Make the seafood stock

-- 1. Crack open a beer and start sipping while you peel the shrimp.
+- Crack open a beer and start sipping while you peel the shrimp.
 Set the shells and heads aside in a bowl for the stock.
 Set the bodies aside for the gumbo.
-(Something to keep in mind for subsequent batches of gumbo is that you can double the amount of shrimp shells for a richer stock.
-Whenever you peel some shrimp for a recipe, stash any shells in the freezer.)
+(Something to keep in mind for subsequent batches of gumbo is if you desire a richer stock, you can simply double the amount of shrimp shells.
+To amass this stash of shrimp shells, each time you peel some shrimp for a recipe, stash the shells in the freezer.)

-- 2. Bring a large pot of water to a boil.
-Add the crabs and a generous amount of salt, cover the pot, and boil for 5 to 7 minutes.
+- Bring a large pot of water to a boil.
+Add the crabs and a generous amount of salt, cover, and boil for 5 to 7 minutes.
 Drain immediately and set the crabs aside to cool.
 (Yes, after just 5 to 7 minutes.
-If you were going to fully cook the crabs, you would boil them for 10 to 15 minutes, but you want to leave most of the flavor in the crab to cook in the gumbo, so here you’re heating them just enough to take them apart and salvage the shells and sweet meat.)
+If you were going to fully cook the crabs, you would boil them for 10 to 15 minutes, but you want to leave most of the flavor in the crab so it imparts some to the gumbo.

 - Remove the stock from the heat and strain, discarding the solids.